-- financial support to start-up new vocational training courses (e.g., the purchase of teaching materials, machines, and tools, the first salaries of teachers, etc.) - financial support to purchase of means of transport (bicycles) to improve the accessibility of vocational education for the target group - financial support to set-up apprenticeship programs and learning-on-the-job trajectories and to purchase toolboxes so that young people can more easily find work or start their own business.
+- financial support for improving the quality of training or starting up new vocational training courses (e.g. for the purchase of teaching materials) - financial support for school fees for orphans or to purchase means of transport (bicycles) to improve accessibility to vocational education for the target group - financial support to set-up apprenticeship programs and learning-on-the-job trajectories and to purchase toolboxes so that young people can more easily find work or start their own business.